a-bentofreire/abeamer/docs/sources/glossary.md

 To reverse the direction path, set `value = -1` and `valueStart = 0`.
 To follow only a segment of the path, set both `value` and `valueStart`.

-Multi-dimension paths are mutual exclusive with textual `valueList`.
+Multi-dimension paths are mutual exclusive with textual `valueText`.

 Single-dimensions paths work similar to easings and oscillators.
 These paths use the easing to define the speed and the path